wisarutae/adonisjs-docker-boilerplate/README.md

 ## Development Server

-Start the development server on `http://localhost:8000`
+Start the development server on `http://localhost:8000` or spectific port that you setup in docker-compose.yml

 Check out the [deployment documentation](https://docs.adonisjs.com/guides/deployment) for more information.
 Or using Dockerfile